pkxram/sql_py_connection/README.md

 # Create a cursor object to interact with the database
 cursor = connection.cursor()

-# SQL query to create a new database named "pre"
+# SQL query to create a new database named "codebasics2"
 database_name = "codebasics2"
 create_database_query = f"CREATE DATABASE IF NOT EXISTS {database_name}"